l3-hpc/visit-scripts/README.md

 # visit-scripts
 VisIt scripts developed for FVCOM and SCHISM

-There are 2 different things you can use the github scripts for:
+There are two types of scripts in the repo: start scripts and batch scripts.

+**Start scripts**

-1. Setting up the environment with a *start_* script so you can start off with good plot without having to click a bunch of stuff in the GUI.
+The main purpose of a start script is to set up the environment so you can launch your favorite plot without having to click a bunch of stuff in the GUI.

+A start script:
+- adds the path (SCRIPT_PATH) of setup_visit.py, the script equivalent of setting a PYTHONHOME environment
+- adds the path to the netCDF dataset (FILE_NAME)
+- imports visit, a Python library for VisIt commands
+- imports setup_visit, my Python library defining functions and macros for creating plots based on a Python dictionary setvars, which defines the most often changed parameters, e.g., file, variable, colormap, scale, etc.
+- defines default values for setvars.
+These default parameters should get you a decent plot for the intended dataset
+- lists the available plot commands with an example of changing a single parameter in setvars.
+After understanding what setvars does, copy a start script to a different file and modify for your dataset.

 Try *start_fvcom_lm.py* using instructions for [Windows](Win10.md) or [Mac](MacStartup.md).
+While going through the steps, to clarify where to copy, paste, and click, see the video [VisIt Start Scripts](https://m.youtube.com/watch?v=b68PV_xDbxI).

+**Batch scripts**
+Batch scripts basically call the plot functions several types over a loop that redefines setvars items.
+Before trying the scripts, do the above start script demo to understand the use of setvars.
+There are different Python libraries to do this; setup_visit is mainly used for interactive start scripts while l3 and l3v are used for batch.
+The timeslider in setup_visit has unintended consequences if used in batch mode.
+These libraries are continually evolving.

-2. Creating images in batch mode for different types of plots for each variable at every single time step and making a movie from the images.
+Creating images in batch mode for different types of plots for each variable at every single time step and making a movie from the images.
 That can get very specific, and this github mostly holds 'my' stuff, usually in-progress.
 The only thing tested and documented for use by others is [Instructions for running VisIt in batch mode to create images and movies for LEEM.](sample-movie-scripts/README_LE.MD)

 ## Contents